 Advanced meter facts:

 You maintain complete control of your energy usage.
 The meter provides real-time information so that you can make informed decisions about your energy use.
 Your utility won't remotely control any of your electrical equipment.
 The meter simply sends us data to help us bill you accurately and keep your power reliable.

 Your information is safe and protected.
 Your energy usage information is strictly confidential.
 Duke Energy does not share this data with anyone.
 The information coming from our meters is encrypted and protected from the moment it is collected until the moment it is purged.

-Digital meters use lower radio frequencies (RF) than other household devices.
+Digital smart meters use lower radio frequencies than other household devices.
 Advanced meters communicate using radio frequencies that are well below the RF levels produced by other common household devices like cell phones, baby monitors and satellite TVs.
-Radio frequency emissions used or emitted by advanced meters are only a small fraction of the limits set by the Federal Communications Commission, the agency that enforces the safety limits of radio frequency emissions.
+Radio frequency emissions used or emitted by advanced meters are only a small fraction of the limits set by the Federal Communications Commission, the agency that enforces that safety limits of radio frequency emissions.